L.A. Woman: Reissues and remasters

 In 1988, L.A.
 Woman was digitally remastered by Botnick and Paul A. Rothchild at Digital Magnetics, using the original master tapes.
 DCC Compact Classics reissued the album on 24kt gold CD in 1993 and on 180g vinyl in 1998, both versions were mastered by Steve Hoffman.
 It was remastered again in 1999 for The Complete Studio Recordings box set by Bernie Grundman and Botnick at Bernie Grundman Mastering, using 96khz/24bit technology; it was also released as a standalone CD release.
 This was followed by a 5.1 surround version of the album, released on DVD-Audio on December 19, 2000; the surround mix was created by Botnick from the original eight-track analog 1" master tapes.
 In 2006, all six of the Doors' albums with Morrison were remixed in stereo and 5.1 for the Perception box set.
 This edition of L.A.
 Woman includes two bonus tracks ("Orange County Suite" and "(You Need Meat) Don't Go No Further") and was made available with or without an accompanying DVD that features the 5.1 surround sound version of the album along with Doors' rehearsal footage.
 This remix series has been criticized because "the band chose to remix and tinker with [the albums], adding and cutting from a few tracks and including unused instrumental parts."
 For example, "Cars Hiss By My Window" features an extra verse and other additions for a new length of 4:58 (as opposed to 4:10 on the original).
 In 2009, the album was reissued on 180g vinyl featuring the original mix, cut by Grundman.

 In 2012, L.A.
 Woman was digitally remastered again as a part of "The Years of the Doors" series to commemorate its 40th Anniversary release.
-This edition was reissued in an expanded format on January 24, 2012, by Elektra and Rhino Records in CD and digital formats, and it includes the 2006 stereo remix done and mastered by Botnick at Uniteye.
-It also features seven alternate versions of songs, and two previously unreleased tracks, "She Smells So Nice" and "Rock Me".
+This edition was reissued in an expanded format on January 24, 2012 by Elektra and Rhino Records in CD and digital formats and it includes the 2006 stereo remix done and mastered by Botnick at Uniteye.
+It also features seven alternate versions of songs and two previously unreleased tracks, "She Smells So Nice" and "Rock Me".
 This remaster has been praised for leaving the original album "untouched".
 To accompany this release, a documentary titled Mr. Mojo Risin': The Story of L.A.
 Woman was distributed.
-The film includes interviews with all three remaining band members, as well as live and studio performances.
+The film includes interviews with all three remaining band members as well as live and studio performances.
 Analogue Productions also reissued the album on hybrid SACD (2013) and double 45 RPM vinyl (2012), both editions were mastered by Doug Sax and Sangwook Nam at The Mastering Lab; the CD layer of the Super Audio CD contains the original stereo mix while the SACD layer contains Botnick's 2006 5.1 surround mix.
 To commemorate the album’s 50th anniversary, Rhino released a three-CD/one-LP set on December 3, 2021.
-It was remastered by Botnick including the original stereo mix and two bonus discs of unreleased studio outtakes.
+It was remastered by Botnick using the Plangent Process and includes the original stereo mix and two bonus discs of unreleased studio outtakes.